KhushiKaran13579/Web_Scrapper/README.md

 -If there is an error in the process (e.g., failed request or parsing error), an error message is displayed.

 # Project Structure
-app.py: The main Flask application. templates/index.html: HTML template for the web interface.
+-app.py: The main Flask application.
+-templates/index.html: HTML template for the web interface.

 # License
 This project is licensed under the MIT License.
 Feel free to use and modify it for your own purposes.

 # Acknowledgments
-This project was inspired by the need to easily fetch  HTML content from a URL.
+-This project was inspired by the need to easily fetch  HTML content from a URL.
-Special thanks to the Flask, Requests, and BeautifulSoup communities for their excellent libraries. vbnet
+-Special thanks to the Flask, Requests, and BeautifulSoup communities for their excellent libraries. vbnet